 Sodas can impact health in a range of harmful ways:

 - Plaque loves soda: The bacteria that cause dental plaque need sugar to thrive.
 Soda washes the mouth in sugar with each gulp, making it a perfect breeding ground for plaque.

 - Soda is acidic: Drinking soda regularly can make the mouth more acidic.
 This increases the risk of cavities, enamel decay, and gum disease.

 - Soda provides empty calories: The average can of cola provides around 150 calories, while a 20 ounce (oz.) bottle contains significantly more, and has very little nutritional value.

 Carbonated water with a splash of fruit juice

-People who crave the sweetness of the soda the most can consider sweetening tea or carbonated water with whole stevia leaves.
-The leaves are a no-calorie sweetener.
-At only 30-40 times the sweetness of sugar.
+People who crave the sweetness of soda might want to consider sweetening tea or carbonated water with whole stevia leaves.
+The leaves are a no-calorie sweetener with 30-40 times the sweetness of sugar.

 They have less of the appetite-enhancing effects of most artificial sweeteners.